 Insecticide dusts will deter wasps or hornets from returning the following season and kill emerging wasps.
 It will continue to kill for 6 months or more in areas where the dust is protected.

 Residual Liquid Insectides - Spray Future Nesting Areas

-D-Fense SC leaves no visible residue while Cyper WP (wettable-powder) may leave a powder-film like residue seen against dark surfaces.
+LambdaStar Ultra Cap 9.7 leaves no visible residue while Cyper WSP (wettable-powder) may leave a powder-film like a residue seen against dark surfaces.

 Difference between a Wasp and a Bee